hojmax/Point-Packing/README.md

 ![eq](images/1000points.gif)

 It is visually intuitive how **α** corresponds to the amount 'repulsion' the borders enforce on the points.
 In the second gif you also see repulsion from mouse click.
-This is basically implemented by treating the mouse coordinate as any other point, except you add a weight to its contribution to the loss function.
+This is implemented by treating the mouse coordinate as any other point, except you add a weight to its contribution to the loss function.
 The magnitude of the weight then controles the strength of the repulsion.

 ## 🏗 Implementation
 In order to optimize the defined loss function, you simply update the point positions using the gradient.
 This computation is done in C with OpenMP for parallelization.
 The visualization is done in Python with PyGame.